svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 only in the `car` position, in the `cdr` this bit is unused.
 Bit position 2 is unused.
 Depending on how large the heap is there is some number of bits unused on the most significant side as well.
-The example shows the bits used for a 64MB heab.
+The example shows the bits used for a 64MB heap.

 For a value there are 28 bits left.
 Bit 0 and 1 work exactly as in the case above for pointers.
 That is, bit 0 and 1 are used to